Digital Security Explained

 Well‑designed systems do not store passwords in plain text.

 Instead, passwords are processed using cryptographic hashing functions before storage.
-This helps protect users if a database is exposed.
+Hashing helps protect users if a database is exposed, because the original password cannot be directly retrieved from the hash.

 See: Encryption Explained